burdiuz/js-multibyte-stream/README.md

 - response has more fields than we expected, failure
 - everything received exactly as expected, finally, we may proceed
 ```
 All parties that work with data know it's structure and field types, so why to pass it?
 Let's just communicate values and apply them to structures we already know.
-This means structures must be equal across all parties who works with data, but usually it is already like that.
+This means structures must be equal across all parties that work with data, but usually it is already like that.

 ## Usage
 There are multiple ways how this package could be used -- via BitStream, Data Types or Schema.